bbauska/Coursera-Bootstrap/readme.md

 Then the head itself, so you can see that the headers described here with the class thead-dark, so this renders the head dark.

-And then you\'ll see the table draw itself described here with the th tags here.
+And then you&apos;ll see the table draw itself described here with the th tags here.

 This is standard table definition.